 The spectral energy distribution of the host star plays a dual role, by providing the energy that drives atmospheric escape, but also ionizes and dissociates the very atomic and molecular species used to trace the outflow.
 Our simulations examine how different energy bands distinctly shape the observable properties of the escaping atmosphere, with each band influencing the outflow density, velocity, and chemical composition in different ways.

 Model FUV10 (which has an FUV flux enhanced by a factor of 10 relative to the Model 0) demonstrates that FUV radiation primarily controls the abundance and distribution of tracer species via photoionization and launching outflows.
 FUV photons with energies above $4.8~\eV$ can photoionize metastable helium, while those above $5.14~\eV$ ionize neutral sodium.
+Regarding the absence of a dedicated Ly$\alpha$ (10.2~eV) radiation bin, we note that the 12~eV (representing $7.9$ to $13.6~\eV$) already included the effective photochemical effects of Ly$\alpha$ photons.
+The photon flux in this bin, $10^{16}~\cm^{-2}~\s^{-1}$ at $0.026~\au$, corresponds to an equivalent Ly$\alpha$ luminosity $\sim 20\times$ the solar Ly$\alpha$ luminosity \citep{2000JGR...10527195W}.
+In comparison, the host star WASP-121, an F6V star, is expected to have a Ly$\alpha$ luminosity of a few to $\sim 10\times$ solar; (e.g., \citealt{2013ApJ...766...69L}).
+Even accounting for resonant amplification by the factor of a few in high optical depth as found by \citet{2017ApJ...851..150H}, the energy budget is covered with margin.

 In Model FUV10, the stronger FUV field leads to a more vigorous outflow, while the resulting higher densities in the spiral arms help maintain a relatively abundant population of neutral Na via recombination (although with much stronger photoionization) out to larger distances from the planet despite the enhanced photoionization rate (see Figure~\ref{fig:multimodel}, row FUV10).